A marine mammal toxicologist weighs in on the microplastic crisis

 On the aims of the Ocean Pollution Research Program

 The Ocean Pollution Research Program aims to deliver science-based guidance on the source, fate and effects of priority pollutants in the ocean.
 Topics of particular interest for us include the safety of traditional seafood for coastal Indigenous communities, the recovery of endangered species that are vulnerable to pollution, oil spill science and plastic pollution.
 Enabling positive change through meaningful research is what we hope to achieve.

-On the sources of marine mircoplastic
+On the sources of marine mircoplastics

 Microplastics are an emerging threat to the world’s oceans.
 Microplastics refer to any plastic particle smaller than five millimetres in size and include both primary microplastics (designed to be small, as with microbeads), and secondary microplastics (fragments from larger plastic items).
 Microplastics are being ingested by zooplankton, small fish and other species at the bottom of the food chain, where they may block, damage or artificially satiate those speices.
 We have found that microplastic pollution is dominated by fibres, with evidence pointing to laundered clothing as a potentially important source of these.
-We are now working with major apparel retailers to deliver informed guidance on how be to address microfibre shedding from textiles.
+We are now working with major apparel retailers to deliver informed guidance on how best to address microfibre shedding from textiles.

 On where marine microplastics are being found